 WEALTH | 10-12TH GRADE

-This one-semester, twice per week class offered in the spring semester counts for 5 credits of Economics.
+This one-semester, once per week class offered in the spring semester counts for 5 credits of Economics.

 Prepare your students to flourish in society as they learn concepts of finance and go beyond the numbers to analyze how different economic systems and choices line up with Christian principles.